ibrahimt2/ThreeJSCube/README.md

 Live at: https://thecubecommand.netlify.app/

 ## Set up instructions
-In the command line of a folder, enter the following commands one by one
+In the command line of a folder, enter the following commands one by one.
 ```
 git clone https://github.com/ibrahimt2/ThreeJSCube.git
 npm i